docker/docs/docker-hub/registry-access-management.md

 title: Registry Access Management
 ---

-Registry Access Management is a new feature available to organizations with a Docker Business subscription.
-This feature lets organization owners manage the registries that their users can access while using Docker Desktop.
-When using this feature, organization owners can ensure that their users can only access their trusted registries, such as a secure private registry on Artifactory, thereby reducing the security risks that can occur when users interact with public registries.
+Registry Access Management is a feature available to organizations with a Docker Business subscription.
+This feature lets organization owners manage the registries that their developers can access while using Docker Desktop.
+When using this feature, organization owners can ensure that their developers can only access their trusted registries, such as a secure private registry on Artifactory, thereby reducing the security risks that can occur when developers interact with public registries.

 ## Configure Registry Access Management permissions

 To configure Registry Access Management permissions, perform the following steps:

-1. Sign into your [Docker Hub](https://hub.docker.com) account as an organization owner.
+1. Sign into your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account as an organization owner.
 2. Select an organization, navigate to the **Settings** tab on the **Organizations** page and click **Org Permissions**.
 3. Enable Registry Access Management to set the permissions for your registry.